 Then, while the young man was being tortured and begging for help to a passing motorist, the second Deputy told him five times: “I’m gonna f**k you up”.

 Then, as shown in the video at 22:09:46 hours, the first Deputy stated “I think my mic’s on”, and he immediately turned-off his microphone, as shown by the thereafter lack of sound, and by the “M” (for microphone) no longer being displayed on the video.

 Thereafter, the second Deputy asked a Community Services Officer at the Aliso Viejo Sheriff’s Department station to erase the video.
 The young Community Services Officer reported this to his supervisor; the result of which was the criminal prosecution of the second Deputy for attempted destruction of evidence.

-Although the Orange County District Attorney’s Office relied on the first Deputy’s police report and prosecuted the young man for, among other things, resisting / obstructing / delaying a peace officer (Penal Code Section 148(a)(1)), when the video recording was brought to the attention of the District Attorney’s Office, the criminal case was dropped against the innocent young man once they discovered the torturing and threatening of Mr. Baima.
-However, the second Deputy was not prosecuted for torturing and threatening the young man (Penal Code Section 149), or for threatening to f**k him up (Penal Code Section 422)
+Although the Orange County District Attorney’s Office relied on the first Deputy’s police report and prosecuted the young man for, among other things, resisting / obstructing / delaying a peace officer (Penal Code Section 148(a)(1)), when the video recording was brought to the attention of the District Attorney’s Office, the criminal case was dropped against the innocent young man.
+However, the second Deputy was not prosecuted for torturing the young man (Penal Code Section 149), or for threatening to f**k him up (Penal Code Section 422)

 The Orange County Sheriffs Departments reaction?
 The deputy was promoted to Sergeant.
 Plaintiff Cory Baima was represented in Federal Court in his Civil Rights case against the County of Orange and the deputies by Newport Beach Police Misconduct AttorneyJerry L. Steering.

 If you are the victim of police misconduct, the Law Office of Jerry L. Steering can help you